15 May 2020

 Now I spend much of my time doing creative and innovative jobs in the house and garden, and going for long walks with our dogs.
 We live next to a sea loch and have fantastic views of mountains and islands.
 Wildlife is on our doorstep – I love watching otters and seals near the shore and eagles and hawks flying overhead.
 There are so many things I want to do, but all in good time.
 There’s no rush.
 The main thing is that I’m approaching life with new energy and zest.

 This is not the first time I’ve moved country.
 In 1999 I moved from England to Germany to teach English at said car manufacturer, which was where I met Rudi.
 I love teaching – I get great satisfaction in learning how to do something and then helping other people learn it too.
-However, I was growing progressively uneasy with the fact that I was working in an industry that was contributing to the destruction of the environment and the climate emergency.
+However, I was growing progressively uneasy with the fact that I was working in an industry that was contributing to the destruction of the environment and the climate crisis.

 Over the last decade, the summers in southern Germany have been getting hotter and drier, and I found myself fleeing to Scotland for 3-4 months at a time to escape the heat.
 I also noticed within myself an increasing intolerance towards large crowds of people, and I vowed to search for somewhere cool, wet and remote to live.
 The Outer Hebrides seemed the perfect place.